imry-ziv/redhat-rag-architecture/README.md

 3. Which retrieval mode to use (semantic, BM25, hybrid, metadata only…)
 4. Whether to expand the query or use keywords

 This is meant to incorporate the confidence information that the previous component outputs into the routing decision.
-Differently from the intent classifier, I would not use an LLM here, but a deterministic rule based Python class (maybe a decision tree), because latency should be very fast, and the system instructions output by it should be highly predictable.
+Differently from the intent classifier, I would not use an LLM here, but a deterministic rule based Python class (maybe a decision tree), because latency should be very low, and the system instructions output by it should be highly predictable.

 Also, the retrieval planner is supposed to output actual machine-runnable queries (either for the semantic store, or for the BM25 index, or for the metadata DB), to be run in the retrieval algorithm.